Minister for Customer Service and Digital Government

-Together, the ministers administer their portfolio through the Customer Service cluster, in particular the Department of Customer Service, Service NSW, the Office of Fair Trading, the State Records Authority, NSW Registry of Births, Deaths and Marriages, Liquor & Gaming NSW, and a range of other government agencies.
+The minister administers their portfolio through the Customer Service cluster, in particular the Department of Customer Service, Service NSW, the State Records Authority, NSW Registry of Births, Deaths and Marriages and a range of other government agencies.

 Ultimately the ministers are responsible to the Parliament of New South Wales.

 List of ministers

 Customer service and digital government

 The following individuals have served as Minister for Customer Service and Digital Government, or any precedent titles: